CapSap/product-data-file-eb/README.md

 - i could create a new dictionary that takes in the partent ID, and colour, and an image url
 - and match this against a varient sku where the parent id matches, and the colour matches.

 todos or a plan:

 - we are reading the single export file
 - instead of blacklist columns, whitelist them to only include desired.
 - and build a better dictionary for the url maapping. i can use the ID column and colour to help match
   - so ill have a dic of ID, colour, url
   - and when we go through each row, find all urls where the ID and colour match?
 - urls have correct info only within the url itself. and the parent ID will match the product.
   - i thought i was using the "image alt text" column from shopify, but i am making my own by removing the size from the sku.

 stopping at this problem:

 - still having problems here. csv file is showing a 0.0 in the int column. it needs to be whole number
 - also having trouble with staple tee 5001-WHT.
 The image url name is not formatted correctly

+# how to run the tests

+after sourcing the local env:
+run `pytest tests/(TEST FILENAME)`